queilawithaQ/documentation/_basic/continuous-deployment/deployment-with-gcloudcli.md

 You will need to create a new [custom-script deployment pipeline]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}) to run the gcloud CLI commands you need for your deployment.

 These commands will run every time the branch the deployment pipeline is associated with is updated.
-They are not Codeship specific and will be standard gcloud CLI input.
+They are not CodeShip specific and will be standard gcloud CLI input.

 ## gcloud CLI Information